-Once you have accepted any federal student loans offered to you online, please allow up to three business days for these funds to appear on your student account as anticipated financial aid.
+Once you have accepted any federal student loans offered to you online, these funds will appear on your student account as estimated financial aid within 24 hours.

 You must pay for any tuition or fees not covered by your financial aid by the payment in full deadline each term.